 The procedures for secure disposal of media containing sensitive information should be commensurate with the sensitivity of that information and its related risk. (e.g., with increased risk associated with loss of the data, the media should be physically destroyed).
 If the data classification is unknown, at a minimum you should consider the data classification as private-restricted.

-For documentation/audit purposes, obtain a confirmation statement that all private-restricted or highly restricted data has been removed (See NIST 800-88, Appendix F for a sample form).
+For documentation/audit purposes, obtain a confirmation statement that all private-restricted or private-highly restricted data has been removed (See NIST 800-88, Appendix F for a sample form).
 Documentation should also be maintained when the media is disposed.
 University units determine where the documentation is stored.

 In the following diagram the sanitization methods CLEAR and DESTROY are NIST 800-88 terminology.
 See NIST 800-88 for more detail.